 My tastes were not limited to operational level games, however.
 Squad level, company, brigade, and division sized simulations also filled my wargaming collection at one point or another.
 The setting for the majority of World War III wargames in the 80s was Central Europe where the war was largely expected to be fought.
 The variety of games available then, and now, gives players the opportunity to command any and every unit from a tank platoon at the Fulda Gap, to a NATO army group, or, if ambitious enough, command of the entire European theater.
 I even became interested in post-World War III games like Twilight 2000 and still play that particular game from time to time.

-Every two weeks or so I will post a new entry in this series and talk about World War III games then and now, their progression over the years, and how wargaming has been a vital part of building this timeline.
+Starting after the Fourth of July, I will post a new entry in this series every couple of weeks and discuss World War III games then and now, their progression over the years, and how wargaming has been a vital part of building this timeline.
 I’ll also discuss miniature gaming and my growing fascination with it.
 Steve from Sound Officer’s Call is largely responsible for introducing me to that realm.